informalsystems/reactor-experiments/.plaintext/reports/001--concurrency-libs.md

 application:

 1. Single-threaded core event loop, implemented using
-   1. blocking I/O, and
+   1. blocking I/O with thread pools, and
    2. non-blocking I/O.
 2. One thread per reactor (and one thread for the Tendermint node), implemented
    using:
-   1. blocking I/O, and
+   1. blocking I/O with thread pools, and
    2. non-blocking I/O.

 Options 1 and 2 above will allow us to showcase the differences between two